-NEXT MANGA: There is only 10 pages (of 40) left to do on Chapter 2 (of 12) of "Sunset Protocol", the supernatural mystery-thriller and quasi-sequel to "The Dreaming", but I've temporarily paused this for a manga contest entry due in July.
-I'm sloooowly posting 2 pages a week on Instagram and my other social media.
+COMPETITIONS/NEXT MANGA: I'm pausing my work on "Sunset Protocol" to submit to a new manga competition (59 pages), and I'm halfway through.
+This is the hardest part of the job, but I'm on schedule.
+Still stuck on the last 10 pages (of 40) left to do on Chapter 2 (of 12) of "Sunset Protocol", the supernatural mystery-thriller and quasi-sequel to "The Dreaming", but I've temporarily paused this for a manga contest entry due in July.
+I'm close to finishing posting Chapter 1 on Instagram and my other social media, and after that I'm going to cut back o this for work.

 AWARDS: In April, I won the Spirit of Zelda Award, from the Zelda Awards, which celebrates women in comics.
 It's in the category of +10 years in the biz, so thank you to everyone who voted for me!
 Congratulations to all the winners too!
 Watch the ceremony on Youtube.
 Meanwhile, "The Dreaming" v1-2 has also been listed on the NSW Premier Reading Challenge list!
 These lists are screened and once you get on, you don't go off, so hopefully I use get onto the reading lists of other states too.